jkunimune/Djastiz/README.md

 * Seventeen common phonemes; five vowels and twelve consonants
 * 700 morphemes with thousands of derivatives and compounds
 * Partially self-segregating morphology
+* Stative verbs in lieu of adjectives
-* Completely anlytic morphological typology
+* Completely anlytic
-* Left-branching head directionality
+* Left-branching
-* Active-stative morphosyntanctic alignment
+* Active-stative
 * Postposition-facilitated free word order

 ## This repository